nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        (where contact at index y already has optional phone filled in) \
        Expected: Contact at index x is edited to have its optional phone field removed.
        Details of edited contact is shown in status message.

+2. Editing name of a contact involved in an appointment.
+    1. Prerequisites: List all contacts using the `list` command.
+       Second contact is tagged in at least one appointment.
+    1. Test case: `edit 2 n/Annie` \
+       Expected: Second contact in the list is edited to have name `Annie`.
+       Details of edited contact is shown in status message.
+       Appointments that have been tagged with the second contact will have their respective contact tags updated to `Annie`.

 #### Find a contact